moneypot/experience-react-template/README.md

-# Moneypot experience template (React)
+# MoneyPot experience template (React)

-(This is a version of experience-react-template that uses @moneypot/experience-react-sdk in an attempt to extract all boilerplate and leave only unique game logic.
-Will replace moneypot/experience-react-template which could be moved to moneypot/experience-react-template-boilerplate since inline boilerplate can also be useful.)
+> [!NOTE]
+> This template makes real bets (with worthless "HOUSE" currency) against a real game server.
+>
+> If you can get your game working from this template, it will work in production with minimal change.

-A React template for building a Moneypot experience optimized for becoming instantly productive.
+A React template for building a Moneypot experience optimized for immediate productivity.

-Batteries included:

-- React + Typescript
-- Twitter Bootstrap (feel free to swap it for something else)
-- MobX for state management
-- Authenticates with userToken on app load
-- Subscribes to user balance updates
-- Generates GraphQL types
-- Ready to be iframed on [MoneyPot.com][mpcom].
+## Vibe coding a game

+This template comes with LLM instructions in [AGENTS.md](./AGENTS.md) and two working game examples.

+See if you can get an LLM agent to implement a basic version of your game idea!

 ## Quick start (online code editor)